 Yes, you can be employed at the same time as being a sole trader.
 Many people start a business whilst still employed, for financial reasons, until the business becomes more profitable and they can afford to go self-employed full time.

 Yes, although many sole traders will work alone, you can employ staff as a sole trader – but you must ensure to meet legal requirements, like ensuring they have the right to work in the UK and meeting national minimum wage standards.
 You’ll also need to tell HMRC by registering as an employer.
-You can find out more information here.

 Your insurance requirements will vary depending on your type of work, so it’s worth looking at insurance options to protect you and your business.
 If you employ any staff, you are required to have employer’s liability insurance.